CloudRack-Development/wordpress-sellix-plugin-and-node-backend/README.md

     ```bash
     git clone https://github.com/CloudRack-Development/wordpress-sellix-plugin-and-node-backend.git
     ```
-    We can provide free hosting for the node.js backend once our whole frontend/backend is completed.
+    We can provide free hosting for the node.js backend once our whole frontend/backend is completed, please inform us if you are interested by emailing us at support@cloudrack.ca

 3. **Navigate to the project directory**